- What's diarrhea, and how can I tell my baby has diarrhea?

-- The information provided here are guidelines and doesn’t replace medical advice.
+- The information provided here is guidelines and doesn't replace medical advice.

-- Check with your doctor immediately if your baby has diarrhea and dehydration, as dehydration leads to dangerous effects.
-Doctor may help you to determine the cause of the problem and treat it.
+- Check with your doctor immediately if your baby has diarrhea and dehydration, which leads to dangerous effects.
+A doctor may help you determine and treat the problem's cause.

-- Make sure you have introduced each food separate and checked for allergies.
+- Make sure you have introduced each food separately and checked for allergies.

 - Always check with your pediatrician before giving any food.